 Career Planning Information and Guidance—mapping out your future direction

 Students often find that declaring a major or deciding on a career field is quite difficult.
 There are so many interesting choices in the world of work today that it is difficult to choose just one.
-The Career Services Office offers the opportunity to do some career exploration and planning using standard tools of the trade (inventories) and one-on-one career planning counseling.
+The Career Development Office offers the opportunity to do some career exploration and planning using standard tools of the trade (inventories) and one-on-one career planning counseling.
 Inventories assist the student in determining strengths, weaknesses, values, and most all, interests.
 Once interest, values, and skills are identified, the field of study can be explored that would best fit the student’s profile.

 Some of those fields of study can be explored by using:

 Holland’s Self-Directed online inventory can be finished in 20-30 minutes.
 Once scored, a session with Career Services will explain the R,I,A,S,E,C letters and provide some direction on how to learn more about careers that fit the SDS Profile.
 Career Development can provide login codes at no charge.
 Contact The Career Development Office for more information.